 Does social proof truly measure our content’s ability to be read and acted upon?
 I say NO. What really counts is who reads the content from clicking on the links in their Twitter Feed.
 Adrian Jock of Adrian Jock’s Internet Tips recently wrote about this the other week.
 He shows the amount of clicks per tweet is a better measurement of our success on Twitter.
 You can check it out via the Twitter analytics in your Twitter account.
 (See my sample below).

 Are the people that send links to your tweets the best measurement tool you can use for your Twitter Analytics?
 It’s probably the best one thus far today.
 That’s why you are tweeting right?
-To get people to your blog or website is what counts!
+Getting people to your blog or website is what really counts!

 Now if you do Twitter ads you can measure the conversion rate which is another great way to see who is clicking on your paid links in the Twitter feed.